South of England Show FAQs

 In the case of a disabled child (16 years or under), children attending the show can enter free of charge, with paying visitor.
 This will mean that the carer in this case would be required to pay for a full price ticket, unless accompanied by another fee paying adult.

-You can purchase a wide range of street, artisan and international food to eat at the South of England Show from the Food Courts situated in the Entertainment Zone, at the top of the Ardingly Ring.
+You can purchase a wide range of street, artisan and international food to eat at the South of England Show from the Food Court and Street Food areas situated in the Entertainment Zone, at the top of the Ardingly Ring and in Norfolk Place.
 You can also purchase food to eat from food units located close to Green Gate, on Turners Hill, at the bottom of the Balcombe Ring and by the Sanctuary.
-The self-service Norfolk Place Restaurant can be found opposite the Norfolk Pavilion.
 There is also a wide range of traders selling a variety of foods to take home and they can be found in our Food Village which is located close to Green Gate.
 Additionally, there are a number of ice cream outlets situated throughout the Showground.

 Membership to the Society may be purchased from the two South of England Agricultural Society membership stands, which are situated before the pay gate entrances on Blue Gate and Green Gate.
 You can enquire and purchase South of England Agricultural Society memberships at these stands.

-The South of England Show is run and managed by the South of England Agricultural Society, a registered charity which exists to promote agriculture and allied industries and to advance education in agriculture, animal husbandry, horticulture and forestry.
+The South of England Show is run and managed by the South of England Agricultural Society, a registered charity that funds and support agricultural education and countryside.
 All revenues help support the running of the South of England Show and fund the Society’s charitable projects.

 The nearest railway station is Haywards Heath.

-Yes, Compass Travel operate a shuttle bus service for The South of England Show between Haywards Heath Railway Station and the Showground.
+Yes, Compass Travel operate a shuttle bus service number 88 for The South of England Show between Haywards Heath Railway Station and the Showground.
+Click here for the timetable.